worktile/plait/.changeset/tender-mugs-bake.md

 '@plait/draw': minor
 ---

-rename interface PlaitLine to PlaitArrowLine,and add PlaitVectorLine
+change PlaitLine to PlaitArrowLine; and change bound function with arrowLine